oracle/docker-images/CONTRIBUTING.md

 the image owner to implement it.
 1. Specify a fixed version in the `FROM` directive, i.e. use `FROM oraclelinux:7-slim` or `FROM java/serverjre:8`.
+1. All images must provide a `CMD` or `ENTRYPOINT`.
+If your image is designed to be extended, then this should output documentation on how to extend the image to be useful.

 ### Security-related Rules